Rapid Charge EV

 On-site EV charge

-If you ever have questions about how the process works before or after a rescue, you can follow up with Rapid Charge EV at [email protected].
+If you ever have questions about how the process works before or after a rescue, the dispatch team can walk you through it on the same call.

 Where I-95 EV drivers commonly get stranded in Broward